 What is Premier Inn?

 This UK-based hotel chain is the largest hotel brand.
 It is known for providing cozy and affordable accommodations for business and leisure travelers.
-The company takes great pleasure in offering a reliable and quality experience in its many locations, focusing on cozy mattresses and restful sleep.
+The company takes great pleasure in offering a reliable, high-quality experience across its many locations, focusing on cozy mattresses and restful sleep.
 Modern, well-furnished rooms, on-site restaurants (usually called Thyme or Beefeater), and practical extras such as free Wi-Fi are all standard features of the hotels.
-The company is widely distributed in major UK cities, as well as in areas near transportation hubs.
+The company is widely distributed across major UK cities and near transportation hubs.
 It also operates globally in a few select destinations.
 With its easily recognizable purple branding and trusted reputation, the brand has become a popular option for budget travelers who don’t want to sacrifice cleanliness and comfort.

 1987 – 1998

 The first logo, associated with the network’s original name, Travel Inn, was simple and functional.
-The emblem featured a blue rectangle with a white and blue border, resembling a road sign or a sign in front of a hotel.
+The emblem featured a blue rectangle with a white-and-blue border, resembling a road sign or a hotel sign.
 This created an association with a reliable place to stop for the night.

 The name “Travel Inn” was written in white cursive letters, emphasizing the hotel’s staff’s readiness to care for their guests.
 Behind the name, a large green triangle symbolizing a bed was placed on a green rectangle.
 This element reinforced the visual connection to comfort and coziness.

-The logo invited travelers to stay at the network’s establishments, promising comfortable beds, peace and quiet, and a picturesque green view from the window.
-This made the establishment appealing to weary travelers looking for a resting place.
+The logo invited travelers to stay at the network’s establishments, promising comfortable beds, peace, and a picturesque view of greenery from the window.
+This made the establishment appealing to weary travelers seeking a place to rest.

 1998 – 2003

-The Travel Inn logo, introduced in 1998, maintained its primary focus on the theme of rest and lodging but changed the presentation style, making it more modern and appealing.
-Visually, the logo was elongated vertically, resembling a poster that can be seen at the hotel entrance, giving it solidity and recognizability.
+The Travel Inn logo, introduced in 1998, maintained its primary focus on rest and lodging but updated its presentation, making it more modern and appealing.
+Visually, the logo was elongated vertically, resembling a poster seen at the hotel entrance, giving it solidity and recognizability.

 The canvas of the emblem is divided into two parts: the upper blue and the lower purple, separated by a white semicircular stripe.
-The upper part symbolizes the night sky, where the sleeping crescent appeared for the first time — a new and now main company symbol.
+The upper part symbolizes the night sky, where the sleeping crescent first appeared, and is now the main company symbol.
 The crescent is depicted with closed eyes, emphasizing the theme of sleep and rest, and from its “mouth,” the first letters of the name “ti” seem to be exhaled, adding dynamism and creativity to the emblem.
 A star replacing the dot above the letter “i” symbolizes stars in the night sky and adds lyricism and romance to the overall image.
 The bright yellow color of the letters perfectly complements the idea of a starry sky, creating a warm and friendly impression.

-This symbol became an invitation for travelers, indicating that it was time to pause and rest, offering a cozy place to stay.
-The image of the night and the sleeping crescent is universal and understandable in any culture, making it especially successful for an international brand.
+This symbol became an invitation to travelers, signaling it was time to pause and rest, offering a cozy place to stay.
+The image of the night and the sleeping crescent is universal and understandable across cultures, making it especially successful for an international brand.
 The logo was so well-received that its key elements were preserved in subsequent versions.

 The lower part contains the company name, written in white letters on a purple background.
-The font of the inscription emphasizes the continuity and stability of the brand.
-The visual sign represents care for customers and invites them to peaceful and comfortable rest anywhere the brand is present.
+The font of the inscription emphasizes the brand’s continuity and stability.
+The visual sign represents care for customers and invites them to peaceful, comfortable rest wherever the brand is present.

 2003 – 2004

-The logo acquired a more square shape and a unified background depicting a dark sky.
-The pleasant dark blue color creates associations with a calm and deep night.
+The logo took on a more square shape and a unified dark-sky background.
+The pleasant dark blue color evokes associations with a calm, deep night.
 A drowsy crescent is depicted inside the circle, symbolizing a full moon, which looks very cozy.
 Next to it is a golden star, like a nightlight, guarding sleep.
 A soft, muted light emanates from the circle, emphasizing the atmosphere of comfort and tranquility.

 The brand name is written in large white letters on two levels in the lower part of the logo.
 The bold font symbolizes the network’s growth and stable development, giving the logo additional confidence and authority.